-- Plants that are listed or proposed for listing as threatened or endangered under the Federal Endangered Species Act (FESA) (50 Code of Federal Regulations [CFR] Section 17.12 for listed plants and various notices in the Federal Register for proposed species); - Plants that are candidates for possible future listing as threatened or endangered under the FESA; - Plants that meet the definitions of rare or endangered species under CEQA (State CEQA Guidelines Section 15380); - Plants that are considered by CDFW and CNPS to be "rare, threatened, or endangered" in California (CRPR 1, 2, and 3); - Plants that are listed by CNPS as plants about which more information is needed and plants of limited distribution (CRPR 4);

-- Plants that are listed or proposed for listing by the State of California as threatened or endangered under the California Endangered Species Act (CESA) (14 CCR Section 670.5); and - Plants that are listed under the California Native Plant Protection Act (NPPA; California Fish and Game Code [CFGC] Section 1900 et seq.).
+- Plants that are listed or proposed for listing as threatened or endangered under the Federal Endangered Species Act (FESA) (50 Code of Federal Regulations [CFR] Section 17.12 for listed plants and various notices in the Federal Register for proposed species); - Plants that are candidates for possible future listing as threatened or endangered under the FESA; - Plants that meet the definitions of rare or endangered species under CEQA (State CEQA Guidelines Section 15380); - Plants that are considered by CDFW and CNPS to be "rare, threatened, or endangered" in California (CRPR 1, 2, and 3); - Plants that are listed by CNPS as plants about which more information is needed and plants of limited distribution (CRPR 4); - Plants that are listed or proposed for listing by the State of California as threatened or endangered under the California Endangered Species Act (CESA) (14 CCR Section 670.5); and - Plants that are listed under the California Native Plant Protection Act (NPPA; California Fish and Game Code [CFGC] Section 1900 et seq.).

-Based on the CNDDB query, CNPS Online Inventory, and review of other background literature sources, a total of 92 sensitive plant species have been documented in the Oceano USGS quadrangle and surrounding 7 quadrangles (refer to Appendix B special-status species tables).
+Based on the CNDDB query, CNPS Online Inventory, site surveys (ERM 2023/2024; SWCA 2023, USFWS 2024, SLO Land Conservancy and ODSVRA 2024), and review of other background literature sources, a total of 92-89 sensitive plant species have been documented in the Oceano USGS quadrangle and surrounding 7 quadrangles, not including the recently identified blushing layia (refer to Appendix B special-status species tables).
 The list of sensitive plant species considered in Appendix B is regional; therefore, a preliminary analysis of the listed species was conducted to identify which species have the potential to occur in or near the BSA.
 The preliminary analysis evaluated the known range and habitat preferences of the species in comparison to the existing habitat type present/absent, elevation, and soils within the BSA.
-Based on this preliminary analysis, it was determined that potentially suitable conditions occur within the BSA for 30 special-status plant species and marginal conditions are present in the BSA for five additional species.
-These species are listed in Table 4.4.2 below.
+Based on this preliminary analysis, it was determined that potentially suitable conditions occur within the BSA for 30 special-status plant species are listed in Table 4.4.2 below.